 What is the work load like?

 University programs are a full-time job.
-If you have family or work commitments in addition to taking courses, be sure to consult with our Educational Advisor or Student Services counselors as to how much course work you should take on.
+If you have family or work commitments in addition to taking courses, be sure to consult with an academic advisor as to how much course work you should take on.
 It is better to take fewer courses and do well than to take on too much and fail.
 Be aware that workload increases considerably as the semester progresses.

 How difficult are computing courses?